ceph/ceph/doc/rados/configuration/mclock-config-ref.rst

 client ops or recovery ops.
 In order to deal with such a situation, you can enable one of the alternate built-in profiles mentioned above.

-If a built-in profile is active, the following Ceph config sleep options will be disabled,
+If any mClock profile (including "custom") is active, the following Ceph config sleep options will be disabled,

 - ``osd_recovery_sleep``
 - ``osd_recovery_sleep_hdd``